 The Trust has five members, who hold the Board of Trustees to account for the effective governance of the Trust.
 The Board of Trustees provide strategic oversight and ensure the Trust meets it legal obligations, both directly and through the audit and risk committee.

-Formulation of strategy and day to day operations are delegated to the Chief Executive, Dame Rachel de Souza.
-She is supported by our academy principals and professional experts within our central services team.
+Formulation of strategy and day to day operations are delegated to the Chief Executive, Gareth Stevens.
+He is supported by our academy principals and professional experts within our central services team.

 Our principals are challenged and supported by Academy Committees.
 These are either individual to each academy, or, in the case of our Great Yarmouth, Norwich and Breckland schools, they operate across a number of related schools.

 Our principals also frequently meet with parents at open evenings and other events, and most schools operate a school council to encourage students to take an active part in their own education.